DaveTmire85/Project_Mjolnir/install.md

 # INSTALLATION GUIDE: Project Mjölnir

----

-## 1. Clone or Copy the Repository
+## Step 1: Clone or Copy the Repository

 If cloning via Git: